shirleyfyx/SDK-Sample-Apps/README.md

 # SDK Sample Apps

 ## Overview
 Explore the capabilities of SDK products through this sample application.
-Access the app here: [Sample Apps](https://iotum.github.io/iotum-samples/).

 ## Getting Started with the Application

 ### Logging In: